Alex Tour-Sarkissian

 The Work

-Selected GIS work across climate, infrastructure, civic, conservation, and geopolitical domains — organized by capability to demonstrate spatial analysis, decision support, and geospatial problem-solving.
+Selected GIS work across environmental, enterprise, infrastructure, transportation, and geopolitical domains — organized by capability to demonstrate spatial analysis, SQL-based database workflows, decision support, and geospatial problem-solving.

 01